epics-base/ci-scripts/README.md

  5. Push your changes and check the CI service for your build results.

+## Calling the cue.py Script

+Independent from CI service and platform, the runner script is called from your main configuration as:

+`python .ci/cue.py <action>`

+where `<action>` is one of:

+`prepare`\
+Prepare the build by cloning Base and the configured dependency modules, set up the EPICS build system, then compile Base and these modules in the order they appear in the `MODULES` setting.

+`build`\
+Build your main module.

+`test`\
+Run the tests of your main module.

+`test-results`\
+Collect the results of your tests and print a summary.

+`exec`\
+Execute the remainder of the line using the default command shell.

 ## Setup Files

 Your module might depend on EPICS Base and a few other support modules.